ARMOR (ARMOR) One Day Trading Volume Tops $38.98

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-ARMOR was first traded on January 22nd, 2021.
+ARMOR launched on January 22nd, 2021.
 ARMOR’s total supply is 750,000,000 tokens and its circulating supply is 71,701,072 tokens.
-ARMOR’s official message board is medium.com/@armor.fi.
+The official message board for ARMOR is medium.com/@armor.fi.
 ARMOR’s official Twitter account is @armorfi and its Facebook page is accessible here.
-ARMOR’s official website is armor.fi.
+The official website for ARMOR is armor.fi.

 Armor tracks exact amounts of user funds as they dynamically move across various protocols, and bills by the second using a streamed payment system.”

-It is usually not presently possible to buy alternative cryptocurrencies such as ARMOR directly using US dollars.
-Investors seeking to acquire ARMOR should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ARMOR using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as ARMOR directly using U.S. dollars.
+Investors seeking to trade ARMOR should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ARMOR using one of the aforementioned exchanges.

 Receive News & Updates for ARMOR Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ARMOR and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.